Duality and Stacking of Bosonic and Fermionic SPT Phases: Twisted cohomology not of order two

 \section{Twisted cohomology not of order two}

 In this section, we argue that the presence of an antiunitary symmetry in the center of $\cG$ implies that the twisted cohomology classes of $\cG$ are all of order two:

 We also provide examples of classes \emph{not} of order two that arise when no antiunitary symmetry lies in the center, and we discuss how they spoil the converse to \hyperref[lemma3]{Lemma 3}.
-These examples are surprising, as the groups with antiunitary symmetry that are common in the physics literature have classes only of order two (see for example the table in Ref. \cite{CGLW}) and it had been suggested that this may be a general rule \cite{kapustincobordism,kttw,mathoverflow}.
+These examples are surprising, as the groups with antiunitary symmetry that are common in the physics literature have classes only of order two (see for example the table in Ref. \cite{CGLW}) and one might have expected this to be a general rule \cite{mathoverflow}.

-Conjugating the arguments of a cocycle is a gauge transformation up to a sign, as we can see by applying the cocycle conditions on the triplets $(kgk^{-1},khk^{-1},k)$, $(kgk^{-1},k,h)$, and $(k,g,h)$ to obtain
+Conjugating the arguments of a cocycle is a gauge transformation up to a sign, as we can see by applying the cocycle conditions on the triplets $(k,k^{-1}gk,k^{-1}hk)$, $(g,k,k^{-1}hk)$, and $(g,h,k)$ to obtain

-where $\lambda(g)=\omega(kgk^{-1},k)-\omega(k,g)$.
-If $k$ is antiunitary ($x(k)=1$) and commutes with $g$ and $h$, this reads
+where $\lambda(g)=(i_g\omega)(k)=\omega(k,k^{-1}gk)-\omega(g,k)$.
+If $k$ is antiunitary and commutes with $g$ and $h$, this reads

 Therefore, when this holds for all $g,h$ (i.e. when $k$ is central), we have $2[\omega]=0$, as claimed.